leebr48/stelloptPlusSfincs/README.md

 ## Use

-You can see what this repo can do at the moment by running `python3 run.py --help`.
+You can see what this repo can do at the moment by running any of the scripts in the main directory with the `--help` flag.